 Cal PIDs Replacement/Upgrade: The Passenger Information Display System for California's Intercity Rail Services - or Cal PIDS - is the network of digital information signs present at all station platforms.
-The current generation of digital signs that make up Cal PIDS have limited capabilities and are reaching the end of their useful lifespan.
-This project, in partnership with CCJPA, will upgrade the entire Cal PIDS system, including the replacement and upgrade of all platform digital signs and back-office systems that support them.
+The current generation of digital signs that make up Cal PIDS have limited capabilities and have reached the end of their useful lifespan.
+This project, led by CCJPA, will upgrade the entire Cal PIDS system, including the replacement and upgrade of all platform digital signs and back-office systems that support them.

-Safety Improvement Projects (Lighting, Security Cameras, Fencing, At-Grade Crossing Improvements, Grade Separations, Wayside Horns, and Quiet Zones): SJJPA currently is conducting comprehensive station area assessments for safety in coordination with Amtrak and the Host Railroads.
-Related projects being pursued include improving lighting and security camera infrastructure at both stations and platforms, walkways, parking lots, and other station improvements.
+Safety Improvement Projects (Lighting, Security Cameras, Fencing, At-Grade Crossing Safety Improvements, and Grade Separations): SJJPA has conducted station area assessments for safety in coordination with Amtrak and the Host Railroads.
+Related projects include improved lighting and security camera infrastructure at both stations and platforms, walkways, parking lots, and other station improvements.
 Another high priority for SJJPA is to discourage trespassing along the corridor by installing fencing in high-incident areas.

 Accidents between intercity passenger rail services and vehicles predominately occur where the railroad track and a road cross at the same level.
 These are called "at-grade" crossings.
 There are hundreds of at-grade crossings along the San Joaquins Route.
-SJJPA will continue to work with BNSF, UPRR, CCJPA (where the route is shared), and Caltrans to develop a plan and prioritization for at-grade crossing improvements.
+SJJPA will form a small working group with BNSF, UPRR, CCJPA (where the route is shared), Amtrak and Caltrans to develop a plan and prioritization for at-grade crossing improvements.
 This will include an inventory of all previous at-grade crossing incidents along the route, potential improvements, and the identification of key crossings which should be prioritized for future grade separation.
 Grade crossing improvements will increase safety and will also improve the performance of the San Joaquins and freight operations.